Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/technical-guide.md

-# Azure ONC (g)(10) Sample Technical Guide
+# Azure SMART on FHIR Technical Guide

-This document describes how we plan to create a passing ONC (g)(10) sample combining Azure Health Data Services with other Azure services.
+This document describes how this SMART on FHIR sample works with Azure Health Data Services.

-## Introduction

-ONC (g)(10) is a requirement of EHR vendors laid out by the Office of the National Coordinator.
-The full name for this requirement is Standardized API for Patient and Population Services criterion § 170.315(g)(10) in the 2015 Edition Cures Update.

 ## Architecture Overview

-To successfully use this ONC (g)(10) sample, your Azure environment must be setup with the below resources.
+To successfully use this SMART on FHIR sample, your Azure environment must be setup with the below resources.

 - Azure Health Data Services with a FHIR Service
 - Azure API Management